pjf/pjf.github.io/personal/_posts/2014-09-03-do-what-you-love.md

 > Don't care about what anyone else says.
 Don't worry if you're doing it
 > wrong, or even if you're doing it right.
 Just *do what you fucking love*."

-Up until this point, I had been trying to do *Burning Man* things, like art of interaction, and I wasn't really feeling it.
+Up until this point, I had been trying to do *Burning Man* things, like art or interaction, and I wasn't really feeling it.
 So I resolved to do what I loved.
 And that's knowledge.
 I sought out scientists, and science talks, and people who have a love of learning.
 Rather than watching things burn on the playa, I